pyca/pyopenssl/CONTRIBUTING.md

 ## Patches

-All patches to PyOpenSSL should be submitted in the form of pull requests to the main PyOpenSSL repository, `pyca/pyopenssl`.
+All patches to pyOpenSSL should be submitted in the form of pull requests to the main pyOpenSSL repository, `pyca/pyopenssl`.
 These pull requests should satisfy the following properties:

 - Pull requests that involve code must follow the